baraaml/the-meal-planning-application/readme.md

-# Meal Recommendation Service
+# MealFlow Recommendation Service

-A streamlined, comprehensive meal recommendation service built with FastAPI and PostgreSQL with pgvector for efficient similarity searches.
-This service provides personalized meal recommendations using multiple recommendation strategies.
+A comprehensive meal recommendation service built with FastAPI and PostgreSQL with pgvector for efficient similarity searches.
+This service provides personalized meal and recipe recommendations using multiple recommendation strategies.

 ## Features